lauslim12/Asuna/README.md

 Check out the research paper [by clicking me](http://www.ashwinanokha.com/ijeb-vol20-2-2021.php)!

+Check out the live version of the application by clicking on the link in the repository's description.

 ![screenshot](./assets/screenshot.png)

 Authors: Nicholas Dwiarto Wirasbawa, M. Dzulfiqar Ramadhan Wibawanto, Albert Kosasi, Seng Hansun.